MFQ7/OS_Project/README.md

-# OS_Project
-Overview
-This project is a Python-based simulator for Operating System concepts.
-It demonstrates the functionality of various CPU scheduling algorithms, the Banker's Algorithm for deadlock avoidance, and page replacement algorithms.
-The program provides interactive inputs, calculates outputs, and visualizes results such as Gantt charts for scheduling.

-Features
-CPU Scheduling Algorithms:

-First Come First Serve (FCFS)
-Shortest Job First (SJF) Non-Preemptive
-Shortest Job First (SJF) Preemptive
-Round Robin (RR)
-Deadlock Avoidance Algorithm:

-Banker's Algorithm: Computes safe sequences and validates resource requests.
-Page Replacement Algorithms:

-First In First Out (FIFO)
-Least Recently Used (LRU)
-Optimal Replacement
-Visualization:

-Gantt chart for scheduling algorithms using matplotlib.
-Tabulated outputs for process and page information.
-How to Run
-Prerequisites
-Python 3.x installed on your system.
-Required Python libraries:
-tabulate for table formatting. matplotlib for Gantt chart visualization.
-Install dependencies using:

-bash
-Copy code
-pip install tabulate matplotlib
-Steps to Run
-Download the OS_Simulator.py or .ipynb file.

-If running a Python script:

-bash
-Copy code
-python OS_Simulator.py
-If using a Jupyter Notebook:

-Open the .ipynb file in Jupyter Notebook or any compatible IDE.
-Run the cells sequentially.
-Follow the interactive menu to select the desired algorithm and input the required data.

-Menu Options
-On running the program, you'll be prompted to select from the following options:

-CPU Scheduling Algorithms

-Enter process details: arrival time, burst time, etc.
-Observe calculated waiting and turnaround times.
-Visualize the Gantt chart.
-Banker's Algorithm

-Input number of processes, resources, allocation matrix, max matrix, and available vector.
-Observe the computed safe sequence and determine whether new resource requests can be granted.
-Page Replacement Algorithms

-Enter the number of frames and the page reference string.
-Observe page faults, hit and miss ratios, and tabulated frame states.
-Exit the program.
+# OS Simulator Project

+## Overview
+This programming project is to simulate the CPU scheduling algorithms, banker’s algorithm, page replacement algorithms discussed in the class.
+You will write a program to implement a simulator with different algorithms.
+The program outputs a menu to the user, where the user selects his/her choice from the menu.
+In case of CPU scheduling algorithms, the simulator selects a task to run from ready queue based on the scheduling algorithm.
+Since the project intends to simulate a CPU scheduler, so it does not require any actual process creation or execution.
+When a task is scheduled, the simulator will simply print out what task is selected to run at a time.
+It outputs the way similar to Gantt chart style.
+The user can run any algorithm,

+---

+## Features
+1. **CPU Scheduling Algorithms**:
+   - **First Come First Serve (FCFS)**
+   - **Shortest Job First (SJF) Non-Preemptive**
+   - **Shortest Job First (SJF) Preemptive**
+   - **Round Robin (RR)**

+2. **Deadlock Avoidance Algorithm**:
+   - **Banker's Algorithm**: Computes safe sequences and validates resource requests.

+3. **Page Replacement Algorithms**:
+   - **First In First Out (FIFO)**
+   - **Least Recently Used (LRU)**
+   - **Optimal Replacement**

+4. **Visualization**:
+   - Gantt chart for scheduling algorithms using `matplotlib`.
+   - Tabulated outputs for process, matrix, and page information.

+---

+## How to Run
+### Prerequisites
+- Python 3.x installed on your system.
+- Required Python libraries:
+  - `tabulate` for table formatting.
+  - `matplotlib` for Gantt chart visualization.